ContextLab/supereeg/docs/tutorial/model_objects.rst

 Model objects and predicting whole brain activity
 =================================================

-Model objects are supereeg’s class that contains the model that reconstructs full brain activity timeseries from a smaller sample of electrodes.
-The supereeg package offers a few premade models that you can use to reconstruct brain activity, but also a way to create your own model if you have a dataset of intracranial patient data converted into the brain object format or just even a correlation matrix and corresponding locations.
-This tutorial will go over how to use the premade models included in this package, as well as make a new model from scratch.
+Model objects are supereeg’s class that contains the correlation model that we use to reconstruct full-brain activity from recordings at an impoverished set of locations.
+The supereeg package offers a several pre-compiled models that you can use to reconstruct brain activity.
+We also provide several ways of creating or specifying your own model.
+This tutorial will review how to use the pre-made models included in this package and make a new model from scratch.

 Load in the required libraries
 ==============================